 March 31, 2020

 Actual Pro Forma(2) (unaudited) (in thousands) Pro Forma As Adjusted(3)

-Consolidated Balance Sheet Data: ,
+Consolidated Balance Sheet Data: (iii tiiousaiius)

 Cash, cash equivalents and short-term investments \$ 103,379 \$ 212,879 \$ 417,699

 Working capital (1) 68,744 178,244 383,064

 Total assets 156,301 265,801 470,621

 Term debt 29,227 29,227 29,227

 Deferred CIRM grant liability 23,756 23,756 23,756

 Warrant liability 1,251

 Convertible preferred stock 222,173

 Total stockholders' (deficit) equity (176,381) 156,543 361,363

 (1) We define working capital as total current assets less total current liabilities.
-See our consolidated financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.

-(2) Gives effect to (i) the issuance of an aggregate of 10,018,300 shares of our Series D preferred stock in June 2020 and our receipt of approximately \$109.5 million in aggregate gross proceeds therefrom, (ii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 34,445,108 shares of our common stock and the resulting reclassification of the carrying value of the preferred stock to additional paid-in capital in connection with the completion of this offering and (iii) the automatic conversion of all outstanding warrants to purchase shares of preferred stock into warrants to purchase up to an aggregate of 12,122 shares of our common stock and the resulting reclassification of the carrying value of the warrant liability to additional paid-in capital in connection with the completion of this offering.

-(3) Gives effect to (i) the pro forma adjustments set forth in footnote (2) above and (ii) our issuance and sale of 14,000,000 shares of our common stock in this offering at the
+See our consolidated financial statements included elsewhere in this prospectus for further details regarding our current assets and current labilities.
+Gives effect to (i) the issuance of an aggregate of 10,018,300 shares of our Series D preferred stock in June 2020 and our receipt of approximately \$109.5 million in aggregate gross proceeds therefrom, (ii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 34,445,108 shares of our common stock and the resulting reclassification of the carrying value of the preferred stock to additional paid-in capital in connection with the completion of this offering and (iii) the automatic (2) resulting reclassification of the carrying value of the preferred stock into warrants to purchase up to an aggregate of 121,122 shares of our common stock and the resulting reclassification of the carrying value of the warrant liability to additional paid-in capital in connection with the completion of this offering.
+Gives effect to (i) the pro forma adjustments set forth in footnote (2) above and (ii) our issuance and sale of 14,000,000 shares of our common stock in this offering at the initial public offering price of \$16.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.